About the Project

 Degrees and grades from foreign institutions are evaluated for their equivalency to those of the University of Calgary.
 International students are directed to the Faculty of Graduate Studies and their International Requirements for Admission.

 Prospective candidates can contact Professor Farideh Jalilehvand (Email – [Email Address Removed]) for further information.
-Applicants should provide details of their qualifications and research interest in a cover letter, include a CV and provide contact details of two referees.
+Applicants should provide details of their qualifications and research interest, highlighting their strengths in a cover letter, include a CV and provide contact details of two referees.

 For more information, visit the following websites: